 - In April 2010, Southern Company and its partners requested a 30-day extension to deliberate and by June they accepted DOE’s offer.
 The deal was valid until 90 days after the Nuclear Regulatory Commission awarded Southern Company and its projects partner a combined construction and operation license (COL).
 Yet, once the project received its COL from the NRC in February 2012, DOE and Southern Company announced a second extension until December 2012.
 As 90-day deadline approached, DOE and Southern Company once again extended the deadline for agreement on final loan guarantee terms until June 2013.

 - In late June 2013, more than three and a half years after the initial offer was made, DOE and Southern Company quietly agreed to a fourth extension until September 30, 2013.
-Most recently, a fifth extension has been awarded that set a new deadline of December 31, 2013.
+A fifth extension was then awarded that set a new deadline of December 31, 2013.
+On New Year’s Eve, the deadline was pushed to January 31, 2014 for Southern Company and Oglethorpe Power, while the offer for MEAG was extended until July 31, 2014.
+Most recently, a seventh extension was made to the offer setting a new deadline of February 28, 2014.

 - Documents obtained through the Freedom of Information Act after years of effort reveal wide-ranging negotiations between the Office of Management and Budget, Department of Treasury, and the Department of Energy on what the appropriate credit subsidy cost should be.
 Years of closed door negotiations have likely allowed loan guarantee partners to craft a deal that heavily benefits them and exposes taxpayers to even greater risk.